TAUSBV/dqf-api/v3/README.md

 In order to post a review project you need to specify the [DQF Review Settings](#reviewSettings).
 This can be accomplished with [POST /v3/project/{projectId}/reviewSettings](http://dqf-api.ta-us.net/#!/Project%2FReviewSettings/add).
 By specifying the *templateName* parameter, the posted settings will also be saved as a template associated with the active user (see [User/Company Templates](#templates)).

 A review child project will also need to be assigned to a _type of review_.
-The sub-type will be automatically defined by the API, based on the non-required parameters that are included during the review settings post.
+The sub-type will be automatically defined by the API, based on the optional parameters that are included during the review settings post.
 Three types of review projects are supported:

 1. **Correction** (_correction_): The existing translation is edited/corrected
 2. **Error Annotation** (*error_typology*): The identified incorrect part of a translation are marked using one or multiple error categories and severities.
 The errors can to be applied to: